IniongunIsaac/CarbFlix/README.md

 # CarbFlix
 An iOS application that displays Batman Movies.
-The app has the following features:
+A really fun way to look at Netflix  🔥 The app has the following features:

 ##### Movies:
 A list of Batman movies.